©2020 340B Health. Unauthorized copying is expressly prohibited.

 Sole Community Hospital (SCH): A hospital that is: (1) located 35 miles from other like hospitals; (2) a rural hospital 45 minutes or more in travel time distance from a like hospital; (3) a rural hospital that is between 15 and 25 miles from other like hospitals but, because of local topography or prolonged severe weather conditions, inaccessible from other hospitals at least 30 days in each of two out of three years; or (4) a rural hospital that is between 25 and 35 miles from other hospitals and (i) is inaccessible from other hospitals for at least 30 days in each of two out of three years due to local topography or prolonged severe weather conditions, (ii) for which no more than 25 percent of residents who become hospital inpatients or no more than 25 percent of Medicare beneficiaries who become hospital inpatients in the hospital’s service area are admitted to other like hospitals within a 35 mile radius of the hospital or, if larger, within its service area, or (iii) has fewer than 50 beds and would meet the 25 percent criterion in item (ii) but for the fact that some residents or beneficiaries had to seek specialized care outside of the service area due to the hospital’s lack of specialty services.
 42 C.F.R § 412.92.
 To be admitted to the 340B program, an SCH must receive a Medicare DSH adjustment percentage of 8 percent or higher.
 In addition, it must either be publicly owned or be a private nonprofit institution with a contract with state or local government to serve non‐Medicare and non‐Medicaid, low-income patients.

-Split-Billing Software: Software used by a 340B hospital to help manage two or more drug inventories that are physically co-mingled but kept virtually separate using a replenishment system.
+Split-Billing Software: A commonly used phrase to describe software used by a 340B hospital to help manage two or more drug inventories that are physically co-mingled but kept virtually separate using a replenishment system.

 State Pharmaceutical Assistance Program (SPAP): A state-administered program that provides assistance with pharmaceutical benefits to disabled, indigent, low-income elderly, or other financially vulnerable persons that wrap around the Part D program.
 These programs rely on state, local, and private funding rather than federal funding.
 Since 2007, under the Part D program, SPAPs may provide payment of premiums or beneficiary cost sharing.
 Cost sharing by SPAPs that meet certain criteria (such as non-discrimination against particular Part D plans) counts as true out-of-pocket spending, thereby ensuring that the beneficiary is not delayed in reaching the “catastrophic limit.”
 Once the beneficiary reaches the limit, most of the beneficiary's drug costs are covered by Medicare.